Academy of Riding Starlight Stables (816) 628-6569

 3. How many students are in a class?

 There should be no more than 5 in a class.
+For beginner lessons 1 or 2 per instructor.

 4. Will you be riding the same horse each time?